-The DDA has entered into an interest rate swap with Comerica Bank as the counterparty.
-The swap is set up to manage the DDA's interest rate exposure on the Series 2014B bonds (see Note G) and to reduce the overall costs of its financings.
+The DDA entered into an interest rate swap with Comerica Bank as the counterparty.
+The swap was set up to manage the DDA's interest rate exposure on the Series 2014B bonds (see Note G) and to reduce the overall costs of its financings.
+The terms of the swap were as follows: